NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/MOD.rst

    * - node
      - integer
    * - cline
-     - string
+     - string (always use "response")
    * - floor
      - string

-* **Low-fidelity model**: By default, we use MDOF-Lu model to evaluate the response of assets that are not specified in the high-fidelity database file.
+* **Low-fidelity model**: By default, we use MDOF-Lu model to evaluate the dynamic response of assets that are not specified in the high-fidelity database file.
 MDOF-Lu model takes the basic asset information (e.g. number of stories, structural types, etc.) provided in the ASD tab and automatically generates a simplified multi-degree of freedom nonlinear OpenSees model.
 See :ref:`lbl-MODMDOFLu`

 .. note:: Make sure the asset inventory specified in the ASD tab has consistent story numbers, structural types, and other attributes with the user-provided OpenSees (high-fidelity) model, in order to ensure correct evaluation of damage and loss.